Olivier Staphylas

-Olivier Staphylas is a French animator, best known for his work at DreamWorks Animation and for his award-winning student film, Le Building.
+Olivier Staphylas is a French animator, known for his work at DreamWorks Animation and for his award-winning student film, Le Building.
 He joined DreamWorks in 2006 and, within a few years, attained the role of supervising animator on How to Train Your Dragon.
 His work on 2011's Puss in Boots, supervising the titular character's animation, earned him nominations for an Annie Award and a Visual Effects Society Award.
 He then served as head of character animation on Penguins of Madagascar.
 Starting in 2014, he served in that position at Oriental DreamWorks.

-Staphylas has since left DreamWorks and is currently working on the upcoming film Wish Dragon with Base FX in association with Sony Pictures Animation.
+Staphylas has since left DreamWorks and worked on 2021's Wish Dragon alongside Base FX and Sony Pictures Animation.

 Early life and education

 Olivier Staphylas was first inspired to become a CG animator in 1995, at the age of fifteen.
 A French television series, Eye of the Cyclone, aired a special that year called "Imagina 1995", in which a variety of animated works were showcased.
 It was through this special that Staphylas was first introduced to computer-animated short films.
 Upon seeing Toy Story the same year, Staphylas knew that he wanted to pursue computer-animation as a career.

 He first began experimenting with computer animation on his own, using 3D Studio 4.
 After attending an IUT in Saint-Raphaël, Var for a year, Staphylas was accepted into the Valenciennes campus of Supinfocom.
 There, he created a student film called "Bus Stop".
 In 2003, he graduated with honors, receiving a degree in computer graphics.
 He then began a brief stint at BUF Compagnie, where he was part of the team behind the music video for Madonna's "Love Profusion".

 A year after receiving his degree, Staphylas returned to academics, joining the final year of Gobelins, l'École de l'image's animation program.
 His thesis film, Le Building, was created with Marco Nguyen, Pierre Perifel, Xavier Ramonède, and Rémi Zaarour.
 The film uses a combination of 2D and 3D animation.
 Staphylas held primary responsibility for the computer-animated portions of the film.
 Le Building screened in numerous international film festivals and won several awards, including Best Undergraduate Animation at the Ottawa International Animation Festival.
 Staphylas graduated from Gobelins top of his class, with a degree in character animation.
 According to Staphylas' official bio, he is the first student to graduate from both Supinfocom and Gobelins.

 Staphylas has named Milt Kahl, James Baxter, Kristof Serrand, and Glen Keane as four animators who have influenced him.